 Proven Data takes a very hard line stance against transacting with any groups identified as threat actors by OFAC.
 If we determine that a ransomware is unable to be removed and a ransom must be paid in order to unlock files, one of the first checks we do is to ensure that it does not go to anyone on the Specially Designated Nationals (“SDN”) list maintained by OFAC or otherwise deemed to be a prohibited person by OFAC, even if it means potentially not being able to recover the victim’s files.
 Law enforcement and OFAC have become increasingly sophisticated in their ability to identify the owner of ransomware wallets, and are now including wallet addresses on the SDN list. .
 As soon as a name or bitcoin wallet address is added to the list, Proven Data stops providing assistance in cases involving ransomware attacks associated with these names or addresses.
 Using available technology, Proven Data is taking other steps as part of its efforts to proactively identify threat actors who may be located in prohibited jurisdictions.
 SamSam ransomware attacks are a good example.
 Our goal is to ensure our operations staff comply with all applicable local, state, and federal regulations.
 We have even taken compliance to the next level by researching Bitcoin wallets to trace prior transactions to see if there is a potential link to the sanctioned individuals, wallets or jurisdictions.
 Proven Data has not made any payments to the sanctioned wallets once they were identified and publicly known.

 We make staying on top of trends and compliance with applicable laws and regulations is our highest priority.
 We utilize our resources to ensure we are ahead of the curve to serve our clients.
-Proven Data has added the role of Compliance Officer to our core team.
+Proven Data has added the role of Sanctions Compliance Officer to our core team.
 Having a dedicated member of our core team serve as the Compliance Office we have assured the compliance function has a person overseeing it with a solid understanding of our business and our compliance obligations; our commitment to compliance is clear.
 We are confident given the tools and resources at our disposal that we are making every effort to service businesses experiencing attacks by cyber criminals without funding sanctioned entities, individuals, or terrorist organizations.

 Proven Data preserves our mission of offering world-class cyber crime incident services while keeping abreast of all compliance and sanction trends and they unfold.
-Unfortunately as ransomware attacks have become more sophisticated – and more common – the ability of nonprofessionals to resolve them is increasingly challenged.
+Unfortunately, as ransomware attacks have become more sophisticated – and more common – the ability of nonprofessionals to resolve them is increasingly challenged.

 Proven Data is able to step into these situations, helping the victims and ultimately, assisting them in executing on their decision to pay ransoms – but only after all other avenues have been exhausted.
-At the same time Proven Data is working with the victims to mitigate future risk of another ransomware occurrence.
+At the same time, Proven Data is working with the victims to mitigate the future risk of another ransomware occurrence.
 Reducing the number of soft targets subject to ransomware attacks through security hygiene and encouraging an environment of security awareness, in our view, is the best way to prevent cyber attacks and force these kinds of criminals from the field.
-Reporting internet crimes to authorities is incredibly important as identifiable information about a threat actor can lead to an arrest.
+Reporting ransomware to authorities is incredibly important as identifiable information about a threat actor can lead to an arrest.

 Proven Data continues to be an industry leader by assisting clients in remediating their ransomware crisis and helping them fulfill a long-term goal of better cyber security for their organizations.
-As these online threats continue to unfold, our team is prepared by providing resources and services to improve the data security for our clients both of the present and future.
+As these online threats continue to unfold, our team is prepared by providing resources and services to improve the data security for our clients both in the present and future.

 Cyber crime and digital threats are consistently evolving to create more problems and extort finances from both small businesses and larger organizations as a whole.
 Downtime experienced by an unexpected cyber attack can be detrimental for a business or a hospital when lives are on the line.
 If you or your business has been affected by a recent ransomware attack, reach out and create a case and allow us to show you first hand how we can assist you.